thunderbird/developer-docs/add-ons/updating/historical-overview/legacy-to-modern.md

 }
 ```

-We can now use the [LegacyPrefs](https://github.com/thunderbird/webext-support/tree/master/experiments/LegacyPrefs) Experiment to access existing preferences, for example the preference entry at `extensions.myaddon.enableDebug` can be read from any WebExtension script via:
+We can now use the [`LegacyPrefs`](https://github.com/thunderbird/webext-support/tree/master/experiments/LegacyPrefs) Experiment to access existing preferences, for example the preference entry at `extensions.myaddon.enableDebug` can be read from any WebExtension script via:

 ```javascript
 let enableDebug = await browser.LegacyPrefs.getPref("extensions.myaddon.enableDebug");
 ```

-Modern WebExtension should eventually use the WebExtension [`storage`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage) for their preferences, but to simplify the conversion process, we will keep using the `nsIPrefBranch` for now.
+Modern WebExtension should eventually use [`browser.storage.local.*`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage/local) for their preferences, but to simplify the conversion process, we will keep using the `nsIPrefBranch` for now.
 The very last conversion step will migrate the preferences.

 ## Step 4: The XUL options dialog